-I. Introduction
+I. INTRODUCTION

-The Community College of Philadelphia is committed to maintaining an academic and working environment free of unlawful discrimination and harassment, including Sexual Misconduct, Relationship Violence, and Stalking.
-This policy prohibits Sexual Misconduct, Relationship Violence, or Stalking by or against any student, faculty, administrator, staff, employee, vendor, contractor, volunteer, or visitor to the College.
-This policy and its investigation and hearing procedures only apply to acts of sexual misconduct that do not rise to the level of Title IX sexual harassment and misconduct.
-The specific conduct covered by this policy is detailed in the "Scope of Policy" section of this policy.
-Sexual misconduct that rises to the level of Title IX sexual harassment and misconduct is covered by the College's Memorandum #359 Policy Against Title IX Sexual Harassment.
-As set forth in this policy, the College will take all appropriate steps to prevent and respond to incidents of Sexual Misconduct, Relationship Violence, and Stalking effectively and equitably.
+Community College of Philadelphia is committed to maintaining an academic and working environment free of unlawful discrimination and harassment.
+Under this policy, forms of discrimination or harassment based on sex will not be tolerated.
+This policy prohibits Title IX Sexual Harassment by or against any student, faculty, administrator, staff, employee, vendor, contractor, volunteer, or visitor to the College.
+Title IX Sexual Harassment includes Sexual Harassment, Sexual Assault, Dating Violence, Domestic Violence or Stalking.
+As set forth in this policy, the College will take all appropriate steps to prevent and respond to incidents of sexual harassment in a prompt and equitable manner.